abumahmud/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Print all combinations of two letters save oo
+Print a number with two decimal places